sec-tools/litefuzz/README.md

 `sudo litefuzz -l -c "C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\AcroRd32.exe" --memdump`

 Yes, run these commands using (g)sudo on Windows to easily elevate to Admin from the console and make the registry changes needed for the features to be enabled.

-And this also illustrates another nuance for enabling malloc debuggers for targets: on Linux and Mac, we're using runtime environment flags which need to be passed every time to enable this feature.
+This also illustrates another nuance for enabling malloc debuggers for targets: on Linux and Mac, we're using runtime environment flags which need to be passed every time to enable this feature.
 For Windows, we're modifying the registry so once it's passed the first time, one doesn't need to pass `-z` or `--memdump` in the fuzzing command line again (unless to disable or re-enable them).

 **fuzz PuTTY (puttygen)** (Windows)